Trodek/CutScene-Manager-Research/README.md

 **_Creating a Play_**

 Play only apply to music and sound effects.
-The same way that happens with actions, play actions dont need a duration.
+The same way that happens with actions, play actions don’t need a duration.

 Example of Play:
 ```markdown